 The bidirectional I2C bus consists of the serial clock (SCL) and serial data (SDA) lines.
-Both lines must be connected to a positive supply through a pullup resistor when connected to the output stages of a device.
+Both lines must be connected to a positive supply via a pullup resistor when connected to the output stages of a device.
 Data transfer may be initiated only when the bus is not busy.

-I^2C communication with this device is initiated by a master sending a start condition, a high-to-low transition on the SDA input/output while the SCL input is high (see Figure 19).
-After the start condition, the device address byte is sent, MSB first, including the data direction bit (R/W).
+I2C communication with this device is initiated by a master sending a Start condition, a high-to-low transition on the SDA input/output while the SCL input is high (see Figure 19).
+After the Start condition, the device address byte is sent.
+MSB first, including the data direction bit (R/W).
+This device does not respond to the general call address.

-After receiving the valid address byte, this device responds with an acknowledge (ACK), a low on the SDA input/output during the high of the ACK-related clock pulse.
-The address inputs (A0-A2) of the slave device must not be changed between the start and the stop conditions.
+After receiving the valid address byte, this device responds with an ACK, a low on the SDA input/output during the high of the ACK-related clock pulse.
+The address inputs (A0-A2) of the slave device must not be changed between the Start and Stop conditions.